 What are government departments doing to help?

 Resistance isn’t just a problem for human medicine.
 It is also about farming; veterinary medicine; the food chain and the environment.
-These are all inextricably linked, which is why the departments for Health (DoH) and Agriculture, Environment and Rural Affairs (DAERA), along with the Food Standards Agency (FSA) are working together – across government and disciplines, and with public bodies and the research community, to tackle this issue.
-An action plan for Northern Ireland to address antimicrobial resistance has been developed, which outlines measures to reduce the need for antibiotics by preventing infection through improved hygiene; biosecurity measures, and the implementation of effective vaccination strategies.
+These are all inextricably linked and called The One Health approach.
+This is why the departments for Health (DoH) and Agriculture, Environment and Rural Affairs (DAERA), along with the Food Standards Agency (FSA) are working together – across government and disciplines, and with public bodies and the research community, to tackle this issue.
+The “One Health Action Plan for Northern Ireland – Changing the Culture” to address antimicrobial resistance has been developed, which outlines measures to reduce the need for antibiotics by preventing infection through improved hygiene; biosecurity measures, and the implementation of effective vaccination strategies.